Home

 David’s lawyer, Hersh Wolch, passed away in 2017 due to a heart attack at the age of 77.
 Lorne and Joyce Milgaard, both of whom have since passed away, were 78 and 89 years old, respectively.
 Killer Larry Fisher succumbed to cancer at the age of 65.

-The first victim of this tragic incident, Gail Miller, was only 20 when she was tragically taken from us by a stranger in a back alley.
+The first victim of this tragic incident, Gail Miller, was only 20 when she was murdered by a stranger in a back alley.

 As per the sign, Gail is now “at rest” in a small rural cemetery located several miles from her childhood home.